-This briefing has been written to help parents and carers of children with an intellectual disability to understand what self-injury is, what the causes are and which interventions are effective.
-The briefing focuses on children with profound to moderate intellectual disability, who may also have autism spectrum disorder or a genetic syndrome.
+This factsheet has been written to help parents and carers of children with an intellectual disability to understand what self-injury is, what the causes are and which interventions are effective.
+It focuses on children with profound to moderate intellectual disability, who may also have autism spectrum disorder or a genetic syndrome.

 Please note: For children with mild intellectual disability the causes of self-injury and the most effective interventions may be different and more information can be found at Young Minds for Parents.